ASOHNS Diversity and Inclusion Initiative

 Diversity and Inclusion delivers better outcomes at three levels, through three mechanisms:

 - Individuals reach their full potential

-- Teams reach their full potential: health workforce
+- Teams reach their full potential:

 - Cognitive diversity: better problem solving, risk management, decisions, research and innovation, bias and blind spot mitigation